What Is Dua Khatam Quran? Full Text, Translation & When to Recite It

 The dua is typically recited in the following situations:

 - After completing the full Quran: This is the primary occasion.
 Whether you read the Quran over several months or in a shorter period, the dua is made upon finishing Surah An-Nas.
+Ijazah students complete a khatam multiple times during their study.

 - During Ramadan: Many Muslims aim to complete the Quran at least once during Ramadan.
 The dua khatam is especially significant during the last ten nights, when it coincides with the blessed period of Laylat al-Qadr.